Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Sphere and a Point in

-In this section, we will consider the spherical shell delta potential perturbed by point like delta potential in three dimensions.
-Since all the techniques and results are similar to the case discussed in the previous section, we will summarize some results without giving the technical detailed proofs.
+In this section, we will consider the rank one perturbation supported by a sphere and by a point in three dimensions.
+Since all the techniques and results are similar to the case discussed in the previous section, we will summarize some results without giving detailed proofs.

 The regularized Hamiltonian for this model is given by

 where $\Sigma$ is the sphere centered at the origin with radius $R$ and

 Here $\boldsymbol{\sigma}:(0,2\pi) \times (0, \pi) \rightarrow S^2$ is the local parametrization given by